Bruce Ruxton: Advocacy

 Along with RSL National President, Brigadier Alf Garland, Ruxton was an opponent of the Multifunction Polis (MFP), a Japanese funded technology city proposed in 1987 for the north of Adelaide.
 Ruxton said it would become "a Jap city".

-He opposed any association with homosexuals in the armed forces and in official memorial services.
+Ruxton opposed any association with homosexuals in the armed forces and in official memorial services.
 While president of the Victorian RSL, during the Anzac Day March in 1982, he stood in the path of members of the Gay Ex-servicemen's Association to prevent them from laying a wreath at the Shrine of Remembrance.
 When interviewed he stated “We didn’t want them to lay a wreath because we didn’t want them—and they are just another start to the denigration of Anzac Day,” and "I don't remember a single poofter from World War II."
+During the early 1980s, the group Women Against Rape attempted to bring attention to rapes committed by soldiers during war.
+Regarding the women in the group, Ruxton stated "If one looked at them, I wonder how rape would be possible."

 In 1980 Ruxton criticised the Northcote City Council in Victoria, after left-wing Councillors supported a number of policies that were anathema to those traditionally held by the RSL.
 These included the flying of the Eureka flag rather than the Australian flag from the Northcote Town Hall, and support for an Australian republic.
 Ruxton claimed 'ethnics and anti-British elements' were responsible for a lack of patriotism.
 Ruxton was also incensed at the refusal of Scottish-born Councillor Brian Sanaghan to renew his oath of allegiance to the Queen after being re-elected to the Northcote Council in 1980.
 Pressure from Ruxton resulted in Sanaghan's place on the Council being declared vacant.

-Ruxton's referred to the Anglican Bishop Desmond Tutu as a "witch doctor" during Tutu's visit to Victoria in 1986, an outburst he later acknowledged he regretted.